parviz-mv/release-it-example/README.md

 npx release-it
 ```

 You will see the release process in the console.
-Then you can see the release in github.
+Then you can see the release in github:

-The release result in github:

 ![release-result](./assets/release-result.png)